TiberioG/Signals_Reference/README.md

 ## Fundamentals of Signals and Trnasmission Reference

-This repo contains a useful reference for the course "Fundamentals of Signals and Trnasmission" for Electronic enginnering at POLIMI.
+This repo contains a useful reference for the course "Fundamentals of Signals and Transmission" for Electronic enginneering at POLIMI.